repercussive/repercussive/README.md

 - 👋 Hi, I’m Liam Robertson!
 I'm a programmer, musician and rollercoaster enthusiast.
-- ⚙️ I have experience with HTML/CSS/JavaScript, React, TypeScript, NextJS, MobX, and Unity/C#.
+- ⚙️ I have experience with:
+  - 🌐 HTML/CSS/JavaScript
+  - ⚡ React, MobX
+  - 👨‍💻 TypeScript
+  - ⏩ NextJS
+  - 🔥 Firebase, Firestore noSQL database
+  - 🎮 Unity/C#
 - 🛠 I'm currently building a secret project.
 - 📖 I have a blog where you can learn interesting things.
 Check it out at www.wikidive.blog
 - 📫 You can reach me at liam2robertson@gmail.com